Djallel93/livraison_familles/prompt.md

 11. Sccan QR code or clic link in email -> Status updated 'livré' or 'echec'
 ```

 The project is still in developpement so we can modify the google sheet and/or the GAS project structure if needed.
-Help me implement the missing functionalities and when done liste what can be improved/implemented to further automate and help us organize
+Help me implement the missing functionalities and when done write a migration guide with how to modify the current project with your updates